ibexa/documentation-developer/docs/ibexa_products/experience.md

 #### Page Builder

 [[= product_name_exp =]] brings new visual tool - [Page Builder](page_builder_guide.md).
-Using Page Builder in [[= product_name =]], you can design and modify pages.
+With Page Builder you can design and modify pages.
 It involves more than just maintaining, it also includes developing pages, tailored content, and landing pages that are perfectly targeted.
 Content is composed using ready-to-use elements - blocks, properly configured and customized.
 You also need to select a layout.
 The layout that is selected has a significant impact on how the content pieces in the drop zones are arranged.
 The interface of Page Builder is intuitive and plain.
 You can design a page even without advanced technical skills.